Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-In particular, for any fixed $r>0$, the function $h$ is $(\lambda r/4)$-regular in the direction to $q$ outside $B(q,r/2)$.
+In particular, for any fixed $r>0$, the function $h$ is $(\lambda r/4)$-regular outside $B(q,r/2)$ in the direction to $q$ (see the paragraph before Lemma \ref{lem:reg} for the terminology).
 Hence Lemma \ref{lem:reg} implies that the gradient flow of $h$ pushes $U$ into $B(q,r/2)$ within time at most $8R/\lambda r$.
 Since $h$ is $1$-Lipschitz and $0$-concave, this flow is $1$-Lipschitz (Proposition \ref{prop:lip}).
 In conclusion,

-\begin{clm} The gradient flow of $h$ gives a $(1,8R/\lambda r)$-Lipschitz homotopy pushing $U$ into $B(q,r/2)$. \end{clm}
+\begin{clm} The gradient flow $\Phi$ of $h$ gives a $(1,8R/\lambda r)$-Lipschitz homotopy pushing $U$ into $B(q,r/2)$. \end{clm}